mitranim/dock_hotkeys/readme.md

 ## TODO

 Consider using the `RegisterEventHotKey` API to register specific hotkeys.
 In the `CGEventTap` API, the OS calls our callback for every keystroke.
 In `RegisterEventHotKey`, it might not.

+Consider another set of ordinal hotkeys (for example Command+Control+N) for switching between windows/instances of the current app.
+For example, if you have 3 browser windows open, Command+Control+1 for the first, 2 for the second, and so on.

+When an app was launched (by the user) by invoking `"/Applications/<name>/Contents/MacOS/<name>"`, `dock_hotkeys` seems to create a redundant instance of it upon key press, as if it has a different app URL.

 ## License